The Bankrate promise

 To participate in a self-employment retirement plan and its various benefits, you’ll need to earn income from your own business, whether that’s a full-fledged company or as a freelancer.
 But in many other respects, self-employment retirement plans offer many of the same benefits as traditional retirement plans.

 With similar annual contribution limits, the solo 401(k) and SEP IRA might seem similar, but the 401(k) may be the better option for single freelancers.
-The solo 401(k) allows you to save at a much faster rate in the account, though it’s viable only for single-person businesses (or with a spouse).
-Plus, the solo 401(k) offers an attractive Roth option, a non-starter in the SEP IRA.
+The solo 401(k) allows you to save at a much faster rate in the account, though it’s viable only for single-person businesses (or with a spouse in the business).
+Both types let you save in attractive after-tax Roth accounts, too. .